narramadan/gotchas/Git_Commands_For_Reference.md

 `git add -u` - Consider files or folders deleted to be committed with `commit` and pushed with `push` commands

 ## See Commit History
+`git log --branches --not --remotes` - To see all commits on all branches that aren't pushed yet

+`git log --branches --not --remotes --simplify-by-decoration --decorate --oneline` - To see the most recent commit on each branch, and the branch names

+`git reflog` - Reference logs, or "reflogs", record when the tips of branches and other references were updated in the local repository

 ## Update the local repository

 ## Push changes to remote repository

 ## Working with Branches & Tags

+`git branch -v` - Will show, for each local branch, whether it's "ahead" or not.

 ### Fetch
 `git fetch` - fetch branches and/or tags from one or more repositories